Fort Wool (originally named Fort Calhoun) was renamed in 1862 to honor General John Wool, the Union Army officer who captured Norfolk

 Source: ESRI, ArcGIS Online

-Boat access was closed again for safety reasons after 2017, ending visits by the Miss Hampton II tour boat.
-In 2020, 1.5 acres were transformed into nesting bird habitat.
-For construction of two new tunnels for the Hampton Roads Bridge-Tunnel, the open space on South Island of that structure had been paved over.
-Converting sand to asphalt eliminated nesting habitat for roughly 25,000 terns, gulls, and black skimmers.
+To construct two new tunnels and double the capacity of the Hampton Roads Bridge-Tunnel, the Virginia Department of Transportation paved over 10 acres of open space on the existing tunnel's South Island.
+Converting the open sand on the island to asphalt eliminated nesting habitat for roughly 25,000 terns, gulls, and black skimmers.
 To replace the largest waterbird nesting site in Virginia, the Virginia Department of Game and Inland Fisheries removed grass, trees and shrubs from the parade ground, added extra sand there, and killed the rats to create a safe site for young chicks.

 The conversion also required turning off the lights which were shining at night on a massive, 20' x 38' American flag, which had been displayed on a 90' high pole all day and night starting in 2007.
 The flag was removed in an honor guard ceremony before the birds migrated back from Central and South America.7